skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Making progress with the cohort extraction.
 Now trying to just keep individuals who are present for a full five years after birth.

+# 25 Aug 2022

+Got the cohort extraction done, and the rest should be straightforward.
+Today I'll focus on the revision plan.